COVID-19 and Next Steps for Dentists

 Many banks are willing to provide forbearance of debt obligations.
 This may help lower your monthly obligations and help to weather the storm.
 Many banks are also offering line of credit options to bridge the gap between now and when your office will be open again.

 The dental industry is significantly affected by COVID-19 and offices are being forced to shut down.
-You may benefit from applying for a disaster relief loan regardless of your current cash position.
-We suggest requesting 3 to 6 months of fixed costs, and we are happy to help you determine that amount.
+You may benefit from one of the SBA loan options regardless of your current cash position.
+Please read our detailed post about the SBA loan options for dentists for more information.